-both its heterogeneity and interference profiles.
-In this case, applications are assigned to the least-loaded (LL) machine.
+Schedulers: We compared Paragon to three alternative schedulers.
+First, a baseline scheduler that preserves an application's core and memory requirements but ignores both its heterogeneity and interference profiles.
+In this case, applications are assigned to the leastloaded (LL) machine.
 Second, a heterogeneity-oblivious (NH) scheme that uses the interference classification in Paragon to assign applications to servers without visibility in their SCs.
-Finally, an interference-oblivious (NI) scheme that uses the heterogeneity classification in Paragon but has no insight on workload interference.
+Finally, an interferenceoblivious (NI) scheme that uses the heterogeneity classification in Paragon but has no insight on workload interference.
 The overheads for the heterogeneity and interference-oblivious schemes are the corresponding classification and server selection overheads.

-Workloads.
-We used 29 single-threaded (ST), 22 multithreaded (MT), and 350 multiprogrammed (MP) workloads and 25 I/O-bound workloads.
-We use the full SPEC CPU2006 suite and workloads from PARSEC [Bienia et al. 2008] (blackscholes, bodytrack, facesim, ferret, fluidanimate, raytrace, swaptions, canneal); SPLASH-2 [Woo et al. 1995] (barnes, fft, lu, ocean, radix, water); BioParallel [Jaleel et al. 2006] (genenet, svm); Minebench [Narayanan et al. 2006] (semphy, plsa, kmeans); and SPECjbb (2, 4 and 8-warehouse instances).
-For multiprogrammed workloads, we use 350 mixes of 4 applications, based on the methodology in Sanchez and Kozyrakis [2011].
-The I/O-bound workloads are data mining applications, such as clustering and recommender systems [Rajaraman and Ullman 2011], in Hadoop and Matlab running on a single-node.
+Workloads: We used 29 single-threaded (ST), 22 multi-threaded (MT) and 350 multi-programmed (MP) workloads and 25 I/O-bound workloads.
+We use the full SPEC CPU2006 suite and workloads from PARSEC [8] (blackscholes, bodytrack, facesim, ferret, fluidanimate, raytrace, swaptions, canneal), SPLASH-2 [45] (barnes, fft, lu, ocean, radix, water), BioParallel [21] (genent, svm), Minebench [30] (semphy, plsa, kmeans) and SPECjbb (2, 4 and 8-warehouse instances).
+For multiprogrammed workloads, we use 350 mixes of 4 applications, based on the methodology in [36].
+The I/O-bound workloads are data mining applications, such as clustering and recommender systems [34], in Hadoop and Matlab running on a single-node.
 Workload durations range from minutes to hours.
-For workload scenarios with more than 426 applications, we replicated these workloads with equal likelihood (1/4 ST, 1/4 MT, 1/4 MP, 1/4 I/O) and randomized their interleaving.
+For workload scenarios with more than 426 applications we replicated these workloads with equal likelihood (1/4 ST, 1/4 MT, 1/4 MP, 1/4 I/O) and randomized their interleaving.

-Workload Scenarios.
-To explore a wide range of behaviors, we used the applications listed above to create multiple workload scenarios.
-Scenarios vary in the number, type, and interarrival times of submitted applications.
-The load is classified based on its relation to available resources; low: the required core count is significantly lower than the available processor resources; high: the required core count approaches the load the system can support but does not surpass it; and oversubscribed: the required core count often exceeds the system's capabilities, that is, certain machines are oversubscribed.
+Workload scenarios: To explore a wide range of behaviors, we used the applications listed above to create multiple workload scenarios.
+Scenarios vary in the number, type and inter-arrival times of submitted applications.
+The load is classified based on its relation to available resources; low: the required core count is significantly lower than the available processor resources; high: the required core count approaches the load the system can support but does not surpass it; and oversubscribed: the required core count often exceeds the system's capabilities, i.e., certain machines are oversubscribed.

-For the small-scale experiments on the local cluster, we examine four workload scenarios.
-First, a low-load scenario with 178 applications, selected randomly from the pool of workloads, which are submitted with 10 sec interarrival times.
-Second, a medium-load scenario with 178 applications, randomly selected as before and submitted with interarrival times that follow a Gaussian distribution with $\mu=10$ sec and $\sigma^2=1.0$.
-Third, a high-load scenario with 178 workloads, each corresponding to a sequence of three applications with varying memory loads.
-Each application goes through three phases; first medium, then high, and again medium memory load.
+For the small-scale experiments on the local cluster we examine four workload scenarios.
+First, a low load scenario with 178 applications, selected randomly from the pool of workloads, which are submitted with 10 sec inter-arrival times.
+Second, a medium load scenario with 178 applications, randomly selected as before and submitted with inter-arrival times that follow a Gaussian distribution with $\mu = 10$ sec and $\sigma^2 = 1.0$.
+Third, a high load scenario with 178 workloads, each corresponding to a sequence of three applications with varying memory loads.
+Each application goes through three phases; first medium, then high and again medium memory load.
 Workloads are submitted with 10 sec intervals.
 Finally, we examine a scenario, where 178 randomly-chosen applications arrive with 1 sec intervals.
-Note that the last scenario is an oversubscribed one.
-After a few seconds, there are not enough resources in the system to execute all applications concurrently, and subsequent submitted applications are queued.
+Note that the last scenario is an over-subscribed one.
+After a few seconds, there are not enough resources in the system